adword01/Krishi-Mitra/Readme.md

 ## Krishi-Mitra-API

-Krishi-Mitra-API is a Flask-based API for the Krishi-Mitra-ML project.
+Krishi-Mitra-API is a FastAPI based implementation for the Krishi-Mitra project.
 It provides endpoints for making predictions using the trained Random Forest Classifier model.
 You can find the code and documentation for Krishi-Mitra-API in the [Krishi-Mitra-API repository](https://github.com/0xSushmanth/Krishi-Mitra-API).